katxeus/civic-participation-network/README.md

 ## Research
 A platform for participation theorists and practitioners collaborate to publish works on evidence-based research and ideation to further the understanding of citizen participation.

+## Whistle Blowing
+Name and Shame wrong doing by those in power